balabit/syslog-ng-gitbook/chapters/chapter_5/section_2.md

     option("port" "9300")
   );
 };
 ```

-You will see that this Java destination requires a few parameters: of the parameters listed here, only class_path and class_name are absolutely necessary.
+You will see that this Java destination requires a few options: of the options listed here, only `class_path()` and `class_name()` are absolutely necessary.
 The others are destination-specific options that the destination designer can require.

 ###The SampleJavaDestination class

-To interface with syslog-ng, you will need to extend the TextLogDestination or StructuredLogDestination abstract class, located in the SyslogNg.jar file, which can be found in the moduledir after make install.
+To interface with syslog-ng, you will need to extend the `TextLogDestination` or `StructuredLogDestination` abstract class, located in the `SyslogNg.jar` file, which can be found in the `moduledir` after `make install`.
 The class you extend will end up looking something like this:

 ```java